Jonnybt4/groupoffice-docs-user/connect-a-device/android.rst

    .. figure:: /_static/android-eas/11-account-name.png
       :width: 400px

-12. Now you must give it some time to sync everything and check your contacts, e-mail and calendar for your Group-Office data!
+12. Now you must give it some time to sync everything.
+Then check your contacts, e-mail and calendar for your Group-Office data!